melodykramer/PublicMedia/README.md

 * [KALW](http://www.kalw.com) invited Daniel Handler — aka Lemony Snicket — into the studio during a pledge drive, told him to mention their number a few times and [let him loose](https://soundcloud.com/kalw/kalw-more-fun-than-a-pot-of-glue-2).
 The result?
 People were calling the station begging to go back to pledge breaks.
 * [WNYC's Pledge Drive Videos](https://www.youtube.com/playlist?list=PLUQrcRVuC9YKEZhse2_HMvS_vpZoyRVze)
+* [WMRA Warp Speed Fundraising](https://support.wmra.org/Load/wmra.html) WMRA (in Harrisonburg, VA) had messages during breaks to ask its members to give ahead of the fund drive week so no programs would have to be interrupted.
+It worked, they raised $200,000, and now they have regular messages on-air and online (such as "Support WMRA today: if we can reach $75,000 by June 9th, we won't have to interrupt any programs!") to remind listeners to give by a certain date to prevent needing a "normal" drive.

 ##Handbooks and manuals
 * [2003 Handbook on Social Media from Swedish Public Radio](http://sverigesradio.se/press/bilder/swedishradio2013_socmed.pdf) (pdf)